ukrainian-migration/alberta-homestead-index/README.md

 ## Introduction

-The `HomesteadsSpider` scrapes homestead data from the Alberta Homesteads website.
-The spider navigates through the paginated website, extracting relevant data fields such as surname, name, section, township, range, meridian, place name, reference, film, and file numbers.
+The `HomesteadsSpider` scrapes homestead data from the [Alberta Homestead Index](https://www.abgenealogy.ca/alberta-homestead-index).
+The spider navigates through the paginated website, extracting data fields such as surname, name, section, township, range, meridian, place name, reference, film, and file numbers.

+The Alberta Homestead Index was compiled by volunteers from the [Alberta Genealogical Society (AGS)](https://www.abgenealogy.ca) transcribing the applications for land patents, including all surnames.
+The index includes data from the following collections:

+	- Alberta Land Patents, 1885‒1897
+	- Alberta Homestead Records, 1870‒1930
+	- Alberta Homestead Records, post-1930

+The homestead file index is an ‘all-name’ index, containing not only the name of the person who ultimately may have obtained patent on the land, but also those who may have previously applied for a homestead on that land and anyone else who appear in the file because they had some kind of interest in the land.

 ## Usage